BerxJonas/Braided-Circuit-Topology/README.md

 # Braided-Circuit-Topology
-Braided Circuit Topology framework for multiple polymer molecules analysis Note that this is a copy of the project found at https://github.com/circuittopology/braided_circuit_topology, which I wrote and maintain
+Braided Circuit Topology framework for multiple polymer molecules analysis.

+Note that this is a copy of the project found at https://github.com/circuittopology/braided_circuit_topology, which I wrote and maintain

 Algorithmic flow of the different parts of the simulation: